Search the Health Library

 Research Interests: Gene therapies; cancer vaccines; ovarian cancer immunotherapy; cancer immunology

 Dr. Chien-Fu Hung is an associate professor of pathology and oncology and a professor of gynecology and obstetrics at the Johns Hopkins University School of Medicine.
+He is a member of the Johns Hopkins Kimmel Cancer Center.
 His research focuses on the prevention and treatment of cervical and ovarian cancers.

 His team is currently using an ascitogenic ovarian/peritoneal tumor model to investigate DNA vaccine strategies encoding ovarian tumor antigens identified by microarray and SAGE.